hsjobeki/nix-types/README.md

 ### Replace duplicate types

-__I would favor the exiting mkOption types and create consistent outputs of them.
-Following the existing `convention`__
+__I would favor the existing mkOption types and create consistent outputs of them.
+Following the here proposed `convention`__

 - `types.str` vs `String`
 - `types.unspecified` vs `Any`